imixs/imixs-marty/src/site/markdown/concepts/security.md

 ### The LDAPGroupInterceptor

 The _LDAPGroupInterceptor_ provides a mechanism to compute the LDAP groups a user belongs to.
+The Result is put into the EJB session context attribute:

+    USER_GROUP_LIST

-The Result is put into the _USER_GROUP_LIST_ of the EJB contextData which is read by the DocumentSerivce EJB to grant access by dynamic user roles.
+This attribute is read by the DocumentSerivce EJB to grant access by dynamic user roles.

 The interceptor can be enabled by the deployment descriptor of the  DocumentService.
 See the following example for a ejb-jar.xml configuration